the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/rules/guide.md

 ## SRP

 1. SRP is given on approved fits on FC or Logi errors, pilot mistakes are not SRP'able.
+1. FC decides if death is SRP'able especially on bastion, honest mistakes happen.
 2. If a pilot loses a ship, they have to private message the active FC, send them your killmail and SRP transaction.
 3. You must pay SRP to get SRP, valid until downtime.
+1. SRP is paid before you die

 ## Skills